 How to Protect Nesting Birds During Spring Yard Cleanup

-Many people think of nests as obvious structures in tree branches, but nesting birds use a wide range of places.
-They may build in shrubs, ivy, ornamental grasses, hedges, ground cover, eaves, brush piles, or even in tall weeds near a fence.
-Some species nest low to the ground where a quick pass with pruners or a mower can destroy a nest before anyone notices.
+Many people picture bird nests as obvious structures tucked high in tree branches, but in reality, birds choose nesting sites in a wide variety of places.
+Some build in shrubs or hedges.
+Others hide nests in ivy, ornamental grasses, brush piles, ground cover, tall weeds, or even along eaves and ledges.
+Some species nest low to the ground where a quick pass with a mower or string trimmer can destroy a nest before it is ever noticed.

-- Birds may be incubating eggs in hidden places.
+- Eggs may already be incubating in hidden nests.

-- Newly hatched chicks are often motionless and difficult to see.
+- Newly hatched chicks often remain still and nearly invisible.

-- Heavy pruning can remove the cover birds use for shelter, nesting, and foraging.
+- Heavy pruning can remove shelter birds rely on for nesting, resting, and feeding.

 Know when birds are nesting

-In many regions, nesting begins in early spring and continues into summer.
-The exact timing depends on climate, species, and weather.
-Some birds start very early if temperatures rise quickly.
-Others nest in waves, with multiple broods over several months.
+In many regions, nesting begins in early spring and continues well into summer.
+The exact schedule depends on climate, weather, elevation, and bird species.
+Some birds start early as soon as temperatures rise.
+Others raise multiple broods over several months, meaning a yard can remain active long after the first nest appears.

-A useful rule is to assume that any dense shrub, vine, brush pile, or tall grass may contain a nest from spring through mid-summer.
-If birds are carrying twigs, food, or nesting material, they are likely active nearby.
-Repeated visits to one area, chirping from cover, or an adult bird flushing from the same spot are also signs to slow down.
+A good rule is to assume that any dense shrub, vine, brush pile, or patch of tall grass may contain a nest from early spring through mid-summer.
+If you see birds carrying twigs, feathers, or other nesting material, that is a strong sign they are actively building nearby.
+Repeated flights into the same area, warning calls, or an adult bird suddenly flushing from cover are also signs to slow down.

-If you are unsure, stop and observe for a few minutes before trimming or clearing.
-A short delay can prevent the accidental destruction of a nest.
+If you are unsure, pause and observe for a few minutes before trimming or clearing.
+That short delay can prevent the accidental destruction of a nest.

 Start with a careful inspection